BJP supporters hold protests across Bengal against TMC minister's remarks on Prez | Politics

 - India

-Supporters of the BJP on Sunday took out rallies in several parts of West Bengal to protest state minister Akhil Giri's controversial remarks on President Droupadi Murmu.
+Protests by the BJP against West Bengal minister Akhil Giri for his controversial remarks on President Droupadi Murmu rocked different parts of the state on Sunday.

-Besides Kolkata, demonstrations seeking action against the minister of state for correctional homes were organised in the districts of Paschim Bardhaman, Malda and Bankura.
+Burning tyres and raising slogans against the minister of state for correctional homes, BJP supporters held a protest rally near Giri's residence in Kanthi town of Purba Medinipur district.

-At Khatra in Bankura, state minister Jyotsna Mandi faced protests as her car was stopped by the agitators, raising slogans against Giri.
+Demonstrations seeking action against the state minister were organised in the districts of Paschim Bardhaman, Malda and Bankura.
+Protest marches and dharnas were held in several other places, including Kolkata, by the saffron party supporters, who demanded Giri's removal as a minister and also his arrest for making controversial remarks against the President.
+Rallies were held at various places, including Tufanganj in Coochbehar in the north and by Adivasis at Bankura district's Khatra town in the western part of the state.

 ''We have the utmost respect for Hon'ble President of India, Smt.
 Droupadi Murmu.
 Our party strongly condemns the unfortunate remarks made by @AkhilGiriAITC and clarifies that we do not condone such statements.
 In the era of women's empowerment, such misogyny is unacceptable,'' the AITC tweeted.